 Inside: It’s easy to get caught up in watching what others are doing – aligning with their vision, living their dream, following in their brave footsteps instead of owning the truth of what we want and need and working with our wiring, not against.

 I’m hard-wired for slow and simple.

-Partly by nature, partly for self-protection – this is how I’ve known to survive with a highly sensitive spirit and a tendency toward anxiety – I’ve made conscious decisions from childhood to guard white space in my life and keep things simple.
-I’ve chosen a slow path.
+Partly by nature, partly for self-protection – this is how I’ve known to survive with a highly sensitive spirit and a tendency toward anxiety – I’ve made conscious decisions from childhood to guard ample breathing room in my life and keep things simple.
+I’ve chosen a slower path.

 This is not to say that I’ve never fallen into the trap of perfectionism, performance or people-pleasing, nor that my life has been without seasons of struggle where I felt so far beyond overwhelmed that I couldn’t see my way back.

-And deliberately choosing slow and simple has meant staying off the well-beaten path – the well-lit path – to forge my own way.
-It has meant loosening my grip on 5 and 10-year plans, on a particular outcome; it has meant breaking “rules” and reframing what success looks and feels like.
-Trusting that as long as I live aligned to my highest values I will end up somewhere good.
-It means choosing to enjoy each step of an unpredictable journey.
+Deliberately choosing slow and simple has meant staying off the well-beaten path – the well-lit path – to forge my own way.
+It has meant keeping my eyes on my clear and compelling Life Vision while loosening my grip on on a particular outcome.
+It has meant breaking “rules” and reframing what success looks and feels like for myself.
+Trusting that as long as I live aligned with my highest values I will end up somewhere good.
+And it means choosing to enjoy each step of this unpredictable journey.

 Life surprises us if we let it.